miseon119/whylearn.github.io/test_long/folder2/file4.md

 ![kube1](./images/kube1.png)

-`APC Server` is Entrypoint to K8s cluster.
+`APP Server` is Entrypoint to K8s cluster.

 `Controller Manager` keeps track of what's happening in the cluster.